TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 90/Psalms 90.5.md

 ---

-Thou carriest them away as with a flood; they are as a sleep: In the morning they are like grass which groweth up.
+You sweep them away as they sleep.
+In the morning they sprout like new grass.